Is the 50 30 20 Rule After Taxes? How To Meet Your Financial Goals

-Budgeting is incredibly important, especially if you want to save money.
-Yet, budgeting is something that a lot of people don’t do, and this is mainly because a lot of people expect budgeting to be time-consuming.
+Budgeting is incredibly important for your financial well-being, especially if you want to save money.
+Yet, it's something that a lot of people don't do, often because they expect it to be time-consuming.
+Many people avoid creating a budget simply because they think they don't have the time.

-One of the most popular general budget tools is the 50 30 20 rule.
-You might have heard of this tool, but there is a good chance that you might not know exactly what it is.
-In this guide, we’ll be taking a look at just that.
+One of the most popular general budgeting tools is the 50/30/20 rule.
+You might have heard of this tool, but there's a chance that you might not know what it means.
+In this guide, we'll be taking a look at just that.
 So, to find out more about this budgeting tool, keep on reading.

 50% - Needs

-The majority of your monthly income will go on ‘needs’.
-These are outgoing payments that you have to pay in order to survive and live your life.
-So, 50% of your income will go on essential living expenses.
-This will include things such as rent/mortgage, food and water, bills (electricity, gas, etc.), and transport to your place of employment.
-Anything that is not considered essential in order to live is not a need.
+The majority of your monthly income will go on "needs".
+These are outgoing payments that are essential for survival and basic life.
+So, 50% of your income will go on essential needs and living expenses.
+This includes housing (rent or mortgage), groceries, utilities (such as electricity, gas and water), transportation to work, and health insurance.
+It can also include minimum debt payments, such as credit card bills.
+Anything that is not considered essential is not a need.

 30% - Wants